benlowry/chromeos-dev-setup/README.md

 - git-webui will not be running, you need to start this within your git reop
 - Dropbox will not be running, you need to run the dropbox setup
 - Emby will be running but you will need to add your music library
-- Deluge will be running without any torrents downloading
+- Deluge can be started manually

 ## Starting servers
 ### Cloud9 http://127.0.0.1:8080 a browser based IDE